sunilmallya/agentdiff/README.md

 ## VS Code CodeTour Integration

-Instead of building a custom VS Code extension, AgentDiff generates standard [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-liveshare.codetour) files — a well-established extension with 1M+ installs used for onboarding and code walkthroughs. `agentdiff tour` produces a `.tour` file that lets you step through every agent change directly in VS Code — with the prompt, reasoning, and diff shown inline at each stop.
+Instead of building a custom VS Code extension, AgentDiff generates standard [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) files — a popular extension used for onboarding and code walkthroughs. `agentdiff tour` produces a `.tour` file that lets you step through every agent change directly in VS Code — with the prompt, reasoning, and diff shown inline at each stop.

 ![AgentDiff CodeTour in VS Code](agentdiff-vscode.png)